-We all know someone who has completed degrees and is not flourishing and someone who stopped formal education after high school who is doing well.
+We all know someone who has completed a degree and is not flourishing and someone who stopped formal education after high school who is doing well.
 Despite these individual counter-examples, the economic data make it clear that holding a bachelor’s degree is an enormous advantage.
 During the more recent period of slow recovery, job growth has largely gone to those with a bachelor’s degree or higher.
 Georgetown’s Center on Education and the Workforce report titled “Weathering the Storm” stated:

 “More than half of the employment increases have gone to workers with a bachelor’s degree or better, the rest of the gains to those with some college education or an associate’s degree.
 Even in the recovery, workers with only a high school diploma or less have continued to lose jobs.”

 While the size of the job market for college graduates has increased more slowly than in the past, the odds still strongly favor those with a bachelor’s degree or higher.
 The broader direction of the economy points towards this becoming a stronger, not weaker, trend.
-The chart on page five of “Weathering the Storm” illustrates that point.

 OK, does it matter which major I choose?